atomicpapa/Home-AssistantConfig---OLD/README.md

 <h1>AtomicPapa's Home Assistant Config</h1>

+If you find my repo useful, please Star it!  :-)

 Above are the various configuration files for my Home Assistant (HASS) setup.
 Currently, HASS is running on a Dell i3 desktop computer with 8G of RAM and a 1TB HDD.
 It's running Ubuntu Server 16.04 LTS.
 Besides HASS, this server is also running:
 <ul>
   <li>Plex Media Server</li>